denten-books/plain-text/0-intro.md

 device.

 The shifting affordances of digital text challenge some of our deep-seated intuitions about literature.
-The word processor, operating system, and the electronic book are some of the sites that stage the encounter between literary theory and practice today.
+The word processor, the operating system, and the electronic book are some of the sites that stage the encounter between literary theory and practice today.
 In *Plain Text* I introduce a method of computational hermeneutics, which is a form of textual analysis strongly